Real Estate Virtual Assistant

 What Can a Virtual Professional do to Manage My Real Estate Transactions?

 Based on this simple outline, an unlicensed assistant can handle everything except the first two.
-They can’t negotiate or write contracts—two things the real estate agent should be doing anyway.
+They can’t negotiate or write contracts.
+These are two things the real estate agent should be doing anyway.
 So what’s left, everything that takes place after the contract is written.
 The virtual assistant can:

 - Start the Broker File